Security Gate Hammersmith Key

 Chinese Ceramic

-18th-19th century.
-Displayed at Fulham Palace
+Displayed at Fulham Palace.

 In 1916, a grumpy printer tossed his famous typeface into the Thames to spite his business partner.
 A century later, mudlarks and divers finally bring it back to life.